hashicorp/terraform-provider-azurerm/internal/services/netapp/README.md

 ## Acceptance Tests

-- There is lack of SMB-related acceptance tests because it requires Active Directory Domain Controller infrastructure which is not easily automatable.
+- There is lack of SMB-related acceptance tests because it requires Active Directory Domain Controller infrastructure which is not easy to automate properly.
 SMB-related tests can only be tested if the infrastructure is setup beforehand which is not that trivial.
 We should not require SMB tests unless it comes with Domain Controller setup automation.
 Without automation, the SMB acceptance tests will fail and cause disruptions in CI/bulk testing.

 - New tests failing should not be accepted.